 The regiment suffered about 30 casualties, including Captain Thomas J. Hickman, wounded

-The regiment surrendered 10 officers and 70 men.
+The 10th Alabama Infantry Regiment surrendered 10 officers and 70 men.